Help restore the Kawainui-Hamakua Complex Wildlife Sanctuary to its natural state for native Hawaiian shorebirds, waterfowl, fish and flora.

 The sanctuary also holds many Hawaiian cultural sites such as Ulupō Heiau and Nā Pōhaku O Hauwahine, that are Wahi Pana or important sacred places, that are being restored.

 Volunteer days occur on first Saturday’s of the month rotating at different sites in the Kawainui-Hamākua Complex.
-The Kawainui Wildlife Sanctuary is a protected area and is closed to the public, on volunteer days DOFAW invites the public to help mālama ʻāina the wetland from 9a to 12p.
+The Kawainui Wildlife Sanctuary is a protected area and is closed to the public, on volunteer days DOFAW invites the public to help mālama ʻāina the wetland from 9a to 12p. (an alternate site is: Hamakua Marsh very close by also in Kailua).

 - Explore a protected wildlife sanctuary.